Hughem27/emergingtech/README.md

 # G00384389@atu.ie Emerging Technologies Repository

 ## Introduction
-This notebook aims to demonstrate my ability in the following areas:
+This notebook aims to demonstrate my ability in the following areas:<br>

--Detect new and emerging technologies in computing through reputable sources.
+- Detect new and emerging technologies in computing through reputable sources.<br>

--Contextualize an emerging technology by identifying its origins and proponents.
+- Contextualize an emerging technology by identifying its origins and proponents.<br>

--Research an emerging technology in order to use it.
+- Research an emerging technology in order to use it.<br>

--Implement a solution to a computing problem using an emerging technology.
+- Implement a solution to a computing problem using an emerging technology.<br>

+In todays world the use of "Artificial Intelligence" is crucial to the everday life and only getting more and more frequent.
+In this notebook we will be exploring some of the origins of todays "Artificial Intelligence" and how it got there.

+# Trigrams
+**What is a Trigram?**<br>
+A trigram is a case of n-gram.
+Where the count (n) is 3,</sup><sup>[[1]](#reference-1)</sup> Hence Tri-Gram.
+Trigrams are usually used for statistical analysis of texts in lanugauge processing.
+Trigrams help capture patterns in language.
+Example,the sequence "THE" appears often, this indicates that these characters often appear together in English, which the model can use to predict or generate similar patterns.
+Breaking text into trigrams, language models achieve a good balance between predictive accuracy and computational efficiency.
+This approach makes trigrams valuable for applications like text generation, speech recognition, and basic language analysis<sup>[[2]](#reference-2)</sup><br><br>
+Trigrams are a concept used in Natural Language Processing "NLP" rather than being a specific type of model like large language models "LLMs".

+**Trigrams in Text Classification and Sentiment Analysis**<br>
+In the likes of spam detection or sentiment analysis, trigrams serve as features that capture the context and relationships among words, leading to more accurate classifications.<sup>[[3]](#reference-3)</sup> For example, the presence of certain trigrams can indicate a positive or negative sentiment in a text.

+In a spam filtering application, a machine learning model might be trained on a dataset of emails, with trigrams used to represent three-word sequences within each message.
+The model would be trained to recognize patterns of language use that correspond to spam messages, such as frequent use of certain keywords or phrases.
+By using trigrams as the basis for feature extraction in such a model, it can be more effective at detecting patterns and making accurate predictions.

+**NLP VS LLM**<br>
+Trigrams are an NLP concept and tool used in simpler statistical models.
+They are not LLMs themselves but are foundational to the field of NLP, which includes LLMs as more advanced successors.
+NLPs paved the way for LLM's like we have today, the likes of "Trigrams 'n' Tags" <sup>[[4]](#reference-4)</sup> made it possible for the likes of GPT and Claude to exist.

 # Tasks
 ## Task 1 - Third-order letter approximation model